 Some universities do not offer a major in marine biology.
 It is therefore quite common for individuals pursuing the field to major in general biology or zoology.

-Internships are an integral part of many Bachelor’s programs in marine biology and related disciplines.
+Internships are an integral part of many bachelor’s programs in marine biology and related disciplines.
 These paid or unpaid programs are often offered in the summer and allow students to earn some college credit while working at a marine laboratory, biological research station, marine science lab, or marine center.
 To apply for an internship, students typically need to have completed at least one or two years of their undergraduate studies.

-- Columbia University Department of Biology maintains an expansive, though not exhaustive, list of ocean-related internships.
+The Columbia University Department of Biology maintains an expansive, though not exhaustive, list of ocean-related internships.

 Earthwatch Institute offers volunteer field research and expedition learning experiences.

 Most successful marine biologists will tell you that a masters or a Ph.D. is required to excel in the field.

 Students who pursue a graduate degree must narrow their focus to a more specific area of marine biology, such as marine mammals or plant life or coral reefs.
 A master’s program in marine biology with an emphasis on marine mammals, for example, will focus on the behavior, conservation, and diseases of marine mammals.
 Curricula at the master's level typically include instruction in research and lab methods, research equipment, and professional science writing.
 By the end of a master’s degree program, students have established their specialization through electives, independent study classes, and a thesis.